ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 #### 2. Dynamic

 Dynamic completions are more complex.
-They use all information available to provide context based suggestions.
+They use all information available to provide context-based suggestions.

-This again could be split into two categories:
+This again can be split into two categories:

 #### 2.1.
 Offline

 Here, the language server only uses "locally available" information:
 That is: text in the editor and the data bundled with the language server (for example known prefixes).

-A simple example for this are suggestions of already defined variables:
+A simple example for these are suggestions of already defined variables:

 ![](img/examples/cmp_variable.png)
-This uses the parse-tree to find all variables.
+This uses the parse tree to find all variables.
 Currently, this is done very stupidly, as this also suggests variables when they are out of scope:

 ![](img/examples/cmp_variable_dumb.png)

 #### 2.1.
 Online

-Here, the language Server uses data from a SPARQL-endpoint to provide completion suggestions.
+Here, the language server uses data from a SPARQL-endpoint to provide completion suggestions.
 {{< notice warning >}}
 This is not implemented yet!
 {{< /notice >}}

 Here is an example from the Qlever-OSM-endpoint: <htps://qlever.cs.uni-freiburg.de/api/osm-planet/>.
-[**O**pen**S**treet**M**ap](https://www.openstreetmap.org/) (OSM) is a Project that collects Geodata that is publicly accessible.
+[**O**pen**S**treet**M**ap](https://www.openstreetmap.org/) (OSM) is a project that collects geodata that is publicly accessible.
 Basically Google-maps, just without Google.
 This data can be represented in an RDF knowledge graph and queried using SPARQL.
-For example this query returns every bicycle parking spot in [Freiburg](https://www.openstreetmap.org/relation/62768):
+For example, this query returns every bicycle parking spot in [Freiburg](https://www.openstreetmap.org/relation/62768):
 ```sparql
 PREFIX geo: <http://www.opengis.net/ont/geosparql#>
 PREFIX osmkey: <https://www.openstreetmap.org/wiki/Key:>